 Frescoes by Masolino can be seen in S. Clemente.

-Pope Martin V restored many churches and in particular S. Giovanni in Laterano (the pavement) where he chose to be buried.
+Pope Martin V restored many churches and in particular S. Giovanni in Laterano (the floor) where he chose to be buried.

-After almost a thousand years he reintroduced the magistri viarum, who were in charge of policing the streets of Rome, a first step towards a more effective town planning activity.
+He appointed two magistri viarum who were in charge of overseeing the streets of Rome, a first step towards a more effective town planning activity.
 Even the first modern recording of the Tiber floods is due to the action of this pope.